jerewill-cisco/intersight-splunk-addon/README.md

 From here, the bulk of the work is contained in [input_module_intersight.py](input_module_intersight.py) and the connectivity is done with relatively straightforward usage of the Python Requests library.

+To execute the Intersight-facing input code without Splunk, see [splunk_em.py](splunk_em.py).
+It provides a really minimal set of code that will allow it to call [input_module_intersight.py](input_module_intersight.py) and output some logging without an actual Splunk server.
+It does not persist any of the checkpoints so functionally it's like a first-run every time.
+This is really helpful for debugging and testing.
+It picks up the Intersight api key and secret key from a .env file.

 ## Distribution

 This Add-on is available [from Splunkbase](https://splunkbase.splunk.com/app/6482/).